 Johnson & Johnson’s recent SEC report filed in August 2006 indicated that there are approximately 500 claimants who have filed lawsuits or made claims regarding injuries resulting from their use of Ortho Evra birth control patch.
 Women with concerns or risk factors for thromboembolic (blood clotting) disease may want to talk with their health care provider about using the Ortho Evra birth control patch versus other contraceptive options.

 Lawyers at Robins, Kaplan, Miller & Ciresi L.L.P. are currently investigating claims on behalf of individuals who allege that they or their loved ones were injured or died due to events caused by the Ortho Evra birth control patch.
-If you or someone you know has been injured or killed by a blood clot while using the Ortho Evra birth control patch and you wish to consult with a lawyer who handles Ortho Evra birth control patch cases, please call Tara Sutton at 612.349.8577, or Gary Wilson at 612.349.8413.
-You can also send them an e-mail by clicking on this link: contact us.
+If you or someone you know has been injured or killed by a blood clot while using the Ortho Evra birth control patch and you wish to consult with a lawyer who handles Ortho Evra birth control patch cases, please call Tara Sutton at 612.349.8577.
+You can also send an e-mail by clicking on this link: contact us.

 I3 Drug Safety, The Risk of Venous Thromboembolism, Myocardial Infarction, and Ischemic Stroke Among Women Using the Transdermal Contraceptive System Compared to Women Using Norgestimate-containing Oral Contraceptives with 35 mcg Ethinyl Estradiol, June 2006 (study unpublished with data on file at Johnson & Johnson).